You might have a Google Maps listing but do you also have a Google My Business Profile?

 Posting on GMB helps you reach more potential customers and can generate calls and leads.

 It’s true.
-We have a couple of case studies below that show what’s possible.
+We will highlight a few examples below that show what’s possible for a small business.

-Our customers are happy with their results, so we’ve decided to offer a Google My Business Management Service to you as well.
+Our customers are happy with their results, which came about from our Google My Business Management Service.

 Before we dive into those results, let’s go over a few basics…